Typical and atypical properties of periodic Teichmueller geodesics: Invariant splittings of the lifted Hodge bundle

+Using the terminology from the appendix, this shows that the curvature form of the connection $\nabla^{\cal R}$ splits ${\cal R}$ as a complex vector bundle contradicting Lemma \ref{split}.
+This shows the proposition.
+We refer to Theorem 5.1 of \cite{W14} for a similar result using related arguments. \end{proof}

+\begin{remark} The reasoning in the proof of Lemma \ref{flatone} and Proposition \ref{nosplit} also implies that the Lyapunov filtration for the action of the Teichm\"uller flow on a stratum of abelian differentials is not smooth (or, less restrictive, is not of the class $C^2$).
+As we use covariant differentiation in our argument, mere continuity of the filtration can not be ruled out immediately. \end{remark}

-\begin{corollary} \begin{enumerate} \item Let ${\cal Q}$ be a component of a stratum; then for every $2\leq \ell\leq g-1$ there are finitely many affine invariant submanifolds of ${\cal Q}$ of rank $\ell$ which contain every affine invariant submanifold of rank $\ell$. \item The smallest stratum of differentials with a single zero contains only finitely many affine invariant submanifolds of rank at least two. \end{enumerate} \end{corollary} \begin{proof} To show the first part of the corollary, let $2\leq\ell\leq g-1$.
-By Proposition \ref{realanalytic}, applied to ${\cal Q}$, there are finitely many proper affine invariant submanifolds ${\cal C}_1,\dots,{\cal C}_k$ of ${\cal Q}$ which contain every affine invariant manifold of rank $\ell$.
-The dimension of ${\cal C}_i$ is strictly smaller than the dimension of ${\cal Q}$.
+\begin{corollary} \begin{enumerate} \item Let ${\cal Q}$ be a component of a stratum; then for every $2\leq \ell\leq g-1$ there are finitely many affine invariant submanifolds of ${\cal Q}$ of rank $\ell$ which contain every affine invariant submanifold of rank $\ell$. \item The smallest stratum of differentials with a single zero contains only finitely many affine invariant submanifolds of rank at least two. \end{enumerate} \end{corollary} \begin{proof} Let ${\cal C}$ be an affine invariant manifold of rank $\ell\geq 3$.
+By Proposition \ref{realanalytic} and Proposition \ref{nosplit}, there are finitely many proper affine invariant submanifolds of ${\cal C}$ which contain every affine invariant submanifold of ${\cal C}$ of rank $2\leq k\leq \ell-1$.